 Can I get dental implants if I have diabetes?

 Yes, but as with smoking, it comes with some risks.
 Poorly controlled diabetes negatively impacts your body’s ability to fight off infections.
 As a result, there is a higher risk of implant failure than in non-diabetics.
 If you’re missing teeth and have diabetes, consult with your doctor before getting dental implants to further discuss the risks and how to minimize them.

-Most patients report very little discomfort during the procedure, thanks to plenty of local anesthetic and sedation.
-In fact, many patients have preferred implant placement to a tooth extraction.
-You can expect some swelling and soreness for a few days following the procedure, but that is completely normal for any kind of oral surgery.
+Most patients report very little discomfort during the procedure, thanks to plenty of local anesthetic and nitrous oxide sedation.
+In fact, many patients have preferred dental implant placement to a tooth extraction.
+You can expect minor swelling and soreness for a few days following the procedure, but that is completely normal for any kind of oral surgery.
 This can be managed by applying a cold compress to the area for ten minutes on, ten minutes off.
 You could also take over the counter or prescribed pain relievers.
 Just be sure to only take them as directed on the bottle.

-Once you’ve been missing teeth for a while, your jawbone begins to shrink due to lack of stimulation from the roots of your natural teeth.
+When you’ve been missing teeth for a while, your jawbone begins to shrink due to lack of stimulation from the roots of your natural teeth.
 When this occurs, your jawbone is typically not strong enough to support a dental implant.
 A bone graft is then necessary to make your jawbone able to accommodate implants.
 The procedure may add a few months of healing time to your dental implant journey, but it will ultimately be worth it to have a full, healthy smile once more.